phxmg/lutron-telnet/README.md

 ## Tips for Reliability

-- Use short timeouts (3-5 seconds) to prevent hanging
+- The library includes proper timeouts to prevent hanging
-- Always use CR+LF line endings
+- Adds necessary delays between commands to prevent overwhelming the bridge
-- Accumulate received data in a buffer to handle partial responses
+- Properly handles partial responses with buffering

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

 ## License